 This financial report is designed to provide our customers and creditors a general overview of the Rocklin Public Financing Authority's finances and seeks to demonstrate the Authority's accountability for the money it receives.
-Questions concerning any of the information provided in this report or requests for additional information should be addressed to the Chief Financial Officer, 3970 Rocklin Road, Rocklin, California, 95677.
+Questions concerning any of the information provided in this report or requests for additional information should be addressed to the Deputy Director of Administrative Services, 3970 Rocklin Road, Rocklin, California, 95677.